 - 1. Partition the relation s using hashing function h - 2.
 Partition r similarly - 3.
-For each i (1 $\leq i \leq number$ of partitions):
+For each i $(1 \le i \le number of partitions)$:

-- (a) Load $s_i$ into memory and build an in-memory hash index on it using the join attribute (using a different hash function) - (b) Read the tuples in $r_i$ from the disk one by one.
-For each tuple $t_r$ locate each matching tuple $t_s$ in $s_i$ using the in-memory hash index
+(a)Load s_i into memory and build an in-memory hash index on it using the join attribute (using a different hash function)

+(b) Read the tuples in r_i from the disk one by one.
+For each tuple t_r locate each matching tuple t_s in s_i using the in-memory hash index